LEARNAcademy/syllabus/capstone/heroku.md

 ## Now we need to install some deployment tools and configurations

-5. Run the following command to allow builds of your rails app to happen on intel chip based computers so the build can be sent to heroku.
+5. Run the following command to allow builds of your rails app to happen on intel chip based computers so the build can be sent to Heroku.
 ```
 $ bundle lock --add-platform x86_64-linux
 $ git add .
 $ git commit -m "added x86_64 linux to platforms"
 ```

-6. Update the bundle packages to support this platform
+6. Update the bundle packages to support this platform adjustment
 ```
 $ bundle update
 ```

-7. if you have the master.key for the project in your config file skip this step.
+7. If you have the master.key for the project in your config folder file skip this step.
   - 7a.
 To create a new master.key and credential.yml file run the command
 ```
 $ EDITOR="code --wait" bin/rails credentials:edit